Why add captions to videos?

 How To Add Captions To Videos

 Captions are a type of subtitle in a video designed for viewers who cannot hear the audio.
 They are an important component because they make your videos more accessible.
-For example, those who are deaf or hard of hearing use captions to read the audio while watching the video.
+For example, those who are deaf or hard of hearing use subtitles to read the audio while watching the video.
 Additionally, when you add captions to video, it makes it easier for people who are watching a video in a loud environment to follow along.
 They also make information easier to retain for all viewers.
 Multiple studies found that nearly 85 percent of Facebook videos are watched without sound!

 Why Add Captions to Video?

 There are a variety of benefits if you add closed captions to video.
-Like we mentioned, when you add subtitles to video content, it becomes more accessible to individuals.
+Like we mentioned, when you add captions to video content, it becomes more accessible to individuals.
 With subtitles, people who are hard of hearing are now able to watch and understand your video.
-Likewise, captions make video content more accessible in sound sensitive environments like a noisy floor at work, or public transportation.
+Likewise, subtitles make video content more accessible in sound sensitive environments like a noisy floor at work, or public transportation.

 Better yet, when you add captions to videos, your viewers don’t have to get out your headphones!
 In addition, hundreds of studies show that subtitles improve message comprehension, attention span, and memorability.
 When you add captions to videos it doesn’t just benefit the viewer; it can also improve your SEO and video views.
 When you add captions to videos, Google can crawl the transcript of your video, increasing the chances of your content showing up in search results.